minimice/alten-hackathon-cloud-IoT/README.md

 Goals of the project:
 - Create an ECS cluster.
 - Create an ECR.
+- Upload your large Docker image to ECR.
 - Create a Task Definition comprising of a containier that loads this image.
 - Verify that the container is working correctly.